 Washing baby clothes sounds like an easy task.
 After all, we’ve been washing clothes for years, right?
 When it comes to washing your baby’s clothes, though, there are some extra precautions you should take.
-A lot of first-time parents worry about special detergents for their baby’s clothes, temperature to washing baby clothes, should you use warm or cold water, and so on.
+A lot of first-time parents worry about special detergents for their baby’s clothes, the temperature to washing baby clothes, whether should you use warm or cold water, and so on.
 But how can you make sure those baby clothes come out of the wash without shrinking?

 Routinely washing baby clothes in cold water and using a delicate or gentle cycle can help keep them from shrinking, even after multiple washes.

 This article will explain how to wash baby clothes without shrinking them by hand and with a machine.